MIAGroupUT/carotid-segmentation/docs/index.md

 ![Illustration of the method](images/global_illustration.png)

 ## Installation

-Depending on the way you want to execute XXX, you may have to install Python or Docker.
-You don't need to install anything to use the [Grand Challenge platform](#use-grand-challenge-platform).

-### Execute with Python

 You will need a Python environment to run XXX.
 We advise you to use Miniconda.
 Miniconda allows you to install, run, and update Python packages and their dependencies.